- Purchase the complete Expat Arrivals Canada Guide (PDF)

 Types of car insurance:

-Third-party liability insurance (for cases when one causes damage or injury to another driver)
+Third-party liability insurance (for cases where one causes damage or injury to another driver)

-Collision insurance (for cases when a driver damages their own car)
+Collision insurance (for cases where a driver damages their own car)

-Comprehensive insurance (for cases when one's car is stolen or vandalised)
+Comprehensive insurance (for cases where one's car is stolen or vandalised)

 Getting an affordable car insurance deal

-First of all, any car insurance will depend on a slew of documents that include one's Canadian driver’s licence and driving record, their location (name and address), the specifications of their car, information about their past and present insurers (if any), and information about their past claims.
+First, any car insurance will depend on a slew of documents that include one's Canadian driver’s licence and driving record, their address, the specifications of their car, information about their past and present insurers (if any), and information about their past claims.

-If an expat does not have a full Canadian licence, also known as a G licence, they should consider getting one as soon as possible after arriving in the country.
+If an expat does not have a full Canadian licence, they should consider getting one as soon as possible after arriving in the country.
 The more comprehensive one's licence, the lower their insurance fees will be.
-Even if they have an active insurance policy and have just upgraded their licence, a driver should inform their agent of their achievement.
-Chances are that they will get a discount upon their next policy renewal.

 Even though a person's insurance fees (premiums) are dependent on their driving skills and driving record, the two most important factors determining the price of insurance are the value and “riskiness” of their car.
 Cheaper cars will naturally attract lower premiums and more expensive cars will have the owner pay extra.
 This relationship can, however, be distorted by the probability of one's car being stolen.
 Some cars are naturally more prone to theft for various reasons and will thus attract higher premiums.
 On the other hand, installing an alarm and other anti-theft mechanisms into the vehicle will decrease its riskiness and thus the insurance cost.